k4cg/nichtparasoup/python-package/docs/web-api/status/crawlers.md

 ## `weight`

-- the probability an random image is used thom this crawler
+- the probability a random image is used thom this crawler
 - type: integer or float

 ## `type`